-The Firefly is an excellent portable vape with some unique qualities, and I’m very impressed with it.
+The Firefly is a cool portable vape with some unique qualities, and I’m pretty impressed with it.

 The original Firefly looks and feels sleek and very well-made, and it has a bit of weight to it.
 The vapor it produces is smooth and has an excellent taste, one of the best I’ve experienced.
 It’s also very efficient with your material – the chamber only fits about 0.1g-0.2g of dry herbs but you’ll get about 5-10 good draws from that.
 Battery life is just OK at about